The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Detailed proofs

-The inequalities~\eqref{eq:jury_rho} are linear in $q $, so the sublevel sets $\set{q }{\phi(q ) < \rho}$ are open intervals, which are convex.
-Therefore, $\phi$ is quasiconvex and attains its supremum over $q \in [m,L]$ at one of the endpoints $q =m$ or $q =L$.
-The explicit formula for $\phi(q )$ can be found by applying the quadratic formula to find the roots of $\chi(z)$.
+The inequalities~\eqref{eq:jury_rho} are linear in $q$, so the sublevel sets $\{q\;\vert\;\phi(q) < r\}$ are open intervals.
+Therefore, $\phi$ is quasiconvex and attains its supremum over $q \in [m,L]$ at one of the endpoints, $q=m$ or $q=L$.
+The explicit formula for $\phi(q)$ can be found by applying the quadratic formula to find the roots of $\chi(z)$.
+In~\eqref{eq:rho_mL_quad}, $\Delta$ is the discriminant of $\chi(z)$ and the two cases correspond to whether the roots are real or complex.